 - Notes to the authorisation application form, listing for each item what we expect from you

-- List of activities requiring authorisation, against which you can check whether your enterprise actually needs authorisation, for instance with the help of a legal expert
+- Assess if your enterprise requires authorisation for its intended activities, for instance with the help of a legal expert

 - Fully completed application

 This may sound like stating the obvious, but if your application is incomplete, we cannot start considering it and will ask you to provide additional information.
 This will take time, and the consideration period will not start.
 So be sure to submit a complete application.
 You will find more detailed instructions in the application form and the notes to the form.